 You might want to withdraw from the sale before the contract has been completed.
 This is usually a matter for negotiation between your solicitor and the selling solicitor.
 This is because; although the contract hasn’t been completed, some costs may have been incurred for example, the seller may have extended warranties to accommodate you with a late entry date.

 If you are wanting to withdraw from the purchase after the sale has been concluded you are unlikely to do so without incurring costs.
 The costs you incur may be damages from breaking the contract of sale.
-However a recent landmark ruling in court (July 2013) has ordered the purchasers to pay the full asking price for dropping out of the contract.
+However a landmark ruling in court (July 2013) ordered the purchasers to pay the full asking price for dropping out of the contract.
 You must discuss the possible consequences of wanting to withdraw from the contract with your solicitor or qualified conveyancer.